Sojourn, a Sjogin IIIa

 Sjogin III, a Paul Gartside design, is a sturdy, seaworthy daysailer that evolved as a smaller, trailerable version of the 22ft double-ender Sjogin.
 Click here to read how the Sjogin plans came to be.

 Design criteria, why?
 Why mess with the Gartside plan?
 First, our home in Blue Hill, Maine is situated at the north end of Blue Hill Bay where a couple of times a day the 10' + tide retreats to reveal several hundred yards of mud flats.
 Many boats in Britain and Europe deal with the tides by having bilge keels allowing them to sit upright until the waters return.
 I had the plans already for Sjogin III and the shallow draft and firm bilges seemed suitable for adding bilge keels.
 The 8' beam on her original 19' length seemed more than adequate, so stretching her 10% seemed appropriate plus that would provide more room to add the small cabin.
 Since I have another 18" why not keep the original rig and add a mizzenmast as I always wanted a canoe yawl.
-(With an 8' beam it won't be very canoe-ish) I'm not doing this completely wily-nilly as I'm in contact with Paul (he stops in to see what I'm up to when he teaches at WoodenBoat School) and David Wyman, a naval architect and good friend, has run the hydrostatics and continues to advise while the build is in progress.
+(With an 8' beam it won't be very canoe-ish) I was not doing this completely wily-nilly as I was in contact with Paul (he stops in to see what I'm up to when he teaches at WoodenBoat School) and David Wyman, a naval architect and good friend, has run the hydrostatics and continued to advise while the build was in progress.

 Materials: Building a boat is material intensive, and since boat building is a pastime for me, I've tried to keep my ecological footprint in check.
 Another nice aspect of working with Paul Gartside is his philosophy of using locally sourced and sustainable products when possible.